ValeriyAndreevichPushkarev/ShadowZone/README.md

 # Shadow Zones
 Shadow Zones Computations

-The main idea is to use positional encoding to preform a calculations without any active elements(except NOT element).
+The main idea is to use positional encoding to preform a calculations without any active elements **with incoherent light or EM wave source**.

 ### For example here is function with 2 digits(1): ###